 - 2.1.
-The regular faculty shall consist of all persons appointed under the rules of tenure and holding the rank of professor, associate professor, or assistant professor, and all persons appointed as librarians. - 2.2.
+The regular faculty shall consist of all persons appointed under the rules of tenure and holding the rank of professor, associate professor, or assistant professor. - 2.2.
 The fixed-term faculty shall consist of all persons holding the rank of professor, associate professor, assistant professor, or instructor, but not appointed under the rules of tenure. - 2.3.
 The honorary faculty shall consist of visiting professors and professors emeriti.

-3. COMPOSTION OF THE STUDENTS
+3. CONSTITUENCY OF THE STUDENTS

 - 3.1.
-The student constituency of the Neuroscience Program for the purpose of selecting student representatives to serve on higher unit committees shall be graduate students enrolled in the Ph.D. program and all students who have declared with the Registrar a major or major preference (in the case of lower-division students) in Neuroscience. - 3.2.
+The student constituency of the Neuroscience Program for the purpose of selecting student representatives to serve on higher unit committees shall be all students who have declared with the Registrar a major or major preference (in the case of lower-division students) in Neuroscience. - 3.2.
 The student constituency for purposes, other than that specified in 3.1, shall be all students who have declared a major or major preference in Neuroscience and may include other students as specified in these bylaws.

-4. DIRECTOR, GRADUATE PROGRAM DIRECTOR AND UNDERGRADUATE PROGRAM DIRECTOR
+4. DIRECTOR AND GRADUATE PROGRAM DIRECTOR